 West Croft recognised by Minister of State for Schools

-West Croft is to be awarded £1,000 in recognition of our SAT results in July 2014 (click on link to see results)
+West Croft has been awarded £1,000 in recognition of our SAT results in July 2014 (click on link to see results)

 David Laws, Minister of State for Schools, has written to staff, governors, parents and pupils for their hard work in making West Croft one of the most improved schools in the country for the progress and attainment of its pupils.
 (To read the letter, please clink on this link).

 The award was in response to the particularly good progress and achievement of our pupils eligible for free school meals over the past three years.
 In 2014, while the achievement gap between disadvantaged and non-disadvantaged children nationally has remained broadly the same, at West Croft, our free school meals pupils made better than expected progress than non-disadvantaged pupils nationally and in line with our non-disadvantaged pupils who also performed better than similar schools nationally.

 Once again we are very proud of all our children's achievements and wish to pass on again our thanks to you, the parents, for supporting our vision to provide a primary education for the community that enables our children to make choices about their futures.

 This has also been reported in the North Devon Journal.
 Click here to read their article on our achievement.

 Enjoy Learn Achieve

 Welcome to Our School - Mr A Brierley - Head Teacher